 4. And I heard the number of those who were sealed: one hundred forty-four thousand (144,000), sealed out of every tribe of the children of Israel (Revelation 7:2 - 4, HBFV throughout).

-This group is mentioned again in Revelation 14, where it states the apostle John saw, " . . . the Lamb (Jesus) standing on Mount Sion, and with Him one hundred and forty-four thousand (144,000), having His Father's name written on their foreheads (meaning they obey him and have His spirit in them, Revelation 14:1).
+This group is mentioned again in Revelation 14, where it states the apostle John saw one hundred and forty-four thousand (144,000) which have God the Father's name on their foreheads (meaning they obey him and have His spirit in them, Revelation 14:1).

 This special group of people in Revelation 7 are composed entirely of PHYSICAL descendants of Israel, as the Bible takes great pains to enumerate twelve tribes from which 12,000 people each will be converted (or sealed, see Revelation 7:5 - 8).

 Two Israelite tribes are not specifically listed in Revelation 7.
 The first missing tribe is Dan (see our article on why Dan might have been left out).
 The second missing tribe is Ephraim.
 The Bible does not state why Ephraim, one of Joseph's two sons, is not directly named as contributing toward the 144,000.
 His other son Manasseh is listed in the chapter (verse 6).
 It is possible that the people of Ephraim are "hidden" within the distinct naming of the tribe of Joseph (verse 8).